-In aggregate, \$3.2 million was called from the Retirement System during the third quarter of 2016 by the underlying partnerships.
+In aggregate, \$1.7 million of net capital was called from the Retirement System during the fourth quarter of 2016 by the underlying partnerships.

-- Cross Ocean USD ESS Fund II called \$3.0 million comprised of an equalization call and a second capital call used for investments, fees, and expenses. - White Oak Direct Lending called \$0.1 million to fund management fees and partnership expenses. - GSO Direct Lending called \$0.1 million to fund management fees and partnership expenses.
+- Cross Ocean USD ESS Fund II called a total of \$1.5 million during the quarter, primarily to fund new investments. - White Oak Direct Lending called a total of \$0.1 million during the quarter to fund management fees and partnership expenses. - GSO Direct Lending called a total of \$0.1 million during the quarter to fund management fees and partnership expenses.

-The Retirement System received an aggregate of \$7.7 million in distributions during the third quarter of 2016 from its underlying partnerships.
+The Retirement System received an aggregate of \$10.8 million in distributions during the fourth quarter of 2016 from its underlying partnerships.